Riemannian optimization on the simplex of positive definite matrices: Conclusion

 \section{Conclusion}

-We discussed the matrix simplex manifold, as a generalization of the standard simplex constraint to symmetric positive definite matrices, from a Riemannian optimization point of view.
-As a future research direction, it would be interesting to identify machine learning applications where the matrix simplex constraint arises naturally.
+We discussed the matrix simplex manifold as a generalization of the popular probability simplex constraint to symmetric positive semidefinite matrices.
+The main aim of the work was to understand the geometry of the manifold from an optimization perspective.
+To this end, the expressions of optimization-related tools were developed.